What are the requirements for approval of the fiancé visa?

 If I leave the USA before getting married on my K-1 Visa, can I come back?

-If a K-1 visa, valid for a single entry and a 6-month period, has already been used for admission into the United States and the alien fiance(e) has returned abroad prior to the marriage, the consular officer may issue a new K-1 visa, provided that the period of validity does not exceed the 90th day after the date of initial admission of the alien on the original K visa and provided also that the petitioner and beneficiary still intend and are free to marry.
-The alien”s return to the United States and marriage to the petitioner must take place within 90 days from the date of the original admission into the United States in K-1 status.
+If a K-1 visa, valid for a single entry and a 6-month period, has already been used for admission into the United States and the foreign fiancé has returned abroad before getting married, the consular officer may issue a new K-1 visa, provided that the period of validity does not exceed the 90th day after the date of initial admission of the beneficiary on the original K visa and provided also that the petitioner and beneficiary still intend and are free to marry.
+The foreign partner’s return to the United States and marriage to the sponsor must take place within 90 days from the date of the original admission into the U.S. in K-1 status.
+Because the K1 is a single-entry visa, you cannot leave the country and re-enter on a K1.

 Probably not.
 Although there are rare cases where the USCIS has granted a waiver for religious or health reasons, this almost never happens.